USEPA/CompTox-thyroid-httk/README.md

 After running the workflow, you can proceed to make the figures as described above.
 It is recommended to run the script for Figure 7 before that for Figure 8, since some redundancy has been factored out.

 ## Dependencies
 All code was written and tested using R 4.4.1, and should run using later versions.
+Figures in the manuscript were generated with the versions of each library listed below:

 | Use Case | Package(s)
 |---------|---------|